Table of Contents

 A special issue is different from a regular journal issue since it focuses on a specific topic of research that usually has a broad appeal.
-The special issue still falls within the scope of the research journal, and is an outstanding way to explore a particular theme, review unaddressed previously not examined, and even propose or develop brand new approaches to the topic.
-A special issue can also launch new ideas for research.
+The special issue still falls within the scope of the research journal, and is an outstanding way to explore a particular theme, review previously unaddressed issues, and even propose or develop brand new approaches to the topic.
+A special issue can also inspire new ideas for research.

 Some special issues are commissioned by research bodies and institutions, while others are proposed by researchers in the field.
-In addition, a special issue may be published to commemorate or recognize a researcher or a research group’s contribution to the field or topic.
+In addition, a special issue may be published to commemorate or recognize the contribution of a researcher or a research group to the field or topic.

 Is it good to publish in special issues?

 The answer to this question is simple.
 Yes!
 Here are some of our favorite reasons.

 First and foremost, there’s visibility.
 Most articles from a special issue are published on ScienceDirect.
 This research platform has more than 2.5 million daily visitors, and almost 40 research article downloads every second.
 Of those, special issue articles are downloaded twice as much as regular journal articles within 24 h of being published on the platform.

 Another essential benefit of publishing in special issues is fast publication times.
 In general, these issues are published much more quickly than in regular journals.

 Your exposure is also increased by publishing in a special issue.
 It’s not unusual for articles in special issues to be referenced more often than regular issue articles.
 In fact, special issue articles are cited up to 20% more in the first two years than articles that are published in standard journal issues.
 Additionally, special issues are typically promoted through social media platforms, further increasing your visibility and potential audience.